howinator/personal-blog/content/blog/boredom.md

 slug: "covid-day-12"
 ---

-The thing they don't tell you about quarantine is how freaking grating th boredom is.
+The thing they don't tell you about quarantine is how freaking grating the boredom is.
 Or, I don't even know if it's boredom, it's just the absence of anything to be excited about.

 Anyway, why aren't auto-scaling groups controlled with a PID?